particle-iot/docs/src/content/reference/device-os/firmware.md

 On the P2, Photon 2, and M-SoM, all PWM pins and the RGB LED share the same PWM timer and must share the same PWM frequency, though each pin can have a separate duty cycle.

+The PWM pins for the P2 and Photon 2 are:

 {{!-- BEGIN do not edit content below, it is automatically generated d68a9c54-a380-11ec-b909-0242ac120002 --}}

 | Pin | Pin Name | Description | MCU |